envoyproxy/gateway/site/content/en/latest/api/extension_types.md

-AuthorizationRule defines the single authorization rule.
+AuthorizationRule defines a single authorization rule.

 _Appears in:_
 - [Authorization](#authorization)